 The reason twice baked potatoes tend to get gummy is that they are over baked or under baked.
 You want the potatoes cooked all the way through the initial time because when they return to the oven the second time, it’s a short time to melt the toppings together.

 Other Recipes With Potatoes

 - Which recipes will adorn your Thanksgiving table this year?!
-Check out this gallery of my absolute favorite options, including cranberry sauce, mashed potatoes and more!
+Check out this gallery of my absolute favorite options, including cranberry sauce, mashed potatoes, creamy potatoes and more!
 All of them can be deliciously used as Christmas recipes, as well.

 Will you help add value to Pip and Ebby?